stytchauth/stytch-ios/README.md

 #### Async Options

-The SDK provides several different mechanisms for handling the asynchronous code, so you can choose what best suits your application.
+The SDK provides several different mechanisms for handling the asynchronous code, so you can choose what best suits your needs.

 - `Async/Await`
 - `Combine`